NHSDigital/nrl-producer-api/README.md

 #### `/specification`:

 Create an OpenAPI Specification to document your API.
 For more information about developing specifications see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Documenting+your+API).

-#### `/tests`:

-End to End tests.
-These tests are written in Python and use the PyTest test runner.
-Before running these tests you will need to set environment variables.
-The `test_endpoint.py` file provides a template of how to set up tests which test your api endpoints.
-For more information about testing your API see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Testing+your+API ).

 #### `Makefile`:
 Useful make targets to get started including: installing dependencies and running smoke tests.